yarrabowmen/yarrabowmen.github.io/content/visitors.md

 ## Visiting Temporary Players/Participants

-If you are not an active a member of an archery club, you can still visit and shoot (with your own kit) with club members on Sunday mornings (0800 - 1100).
+If you are not an active member of an AA affiliated archery club, you can still visit and shoot (with your own kit) with club members on Sunday mornings (0800 - 1100).
 This is a good way to try the club out and meet fellow archers.
 A **daily shooting fee of $10** is paid via the money box next to the fridge and you will sign in as a temporary player.
 Please email us to ensure the club will be open via yarrabowmen1963@gmail.com.

 The Club does not offer any equipment hire at present.